freeCodeCamp/freeCodeCamp/guide/english/javascript/index.md

 ---

 ## JavaScript
-JavaScript is the most widely used scripting language on Earth.
+JavaScript is the most widely used programming language on Earth.
 And it has the largest library ecosystem of any programming language.
+JavaScript, together with HTML and CSS is one of the big three when it comes learning frontend development.

 JavaScript is the core language of the web, and the only programming language that can run in all major web browsers.